-CanSecWest is a three-day conference that boasts a single-track of enlightening one-hour presentations prepared by a knowledgeable professional and an educator.
+CanSecWest is a three-day conference that boasts a single-track of one-hour presentations prepared by an infosec professional and educator.
 The event prides itself on bringing attendees together into a relaxed environment where they can collaborate and network.

 Where: Leipziger Messehalle, Leipzig, Germany

 Chaos Communication Congress is an annual conference sponsored by the Chaos Computer Club, Europe’s largest association of hackers.
 The event features lectures and workshops on diverse topics ranging concerning computer security, privacy and freedom of speech.